 When considering which retirement saving option is better, there are four main points to consider.
 Firstly, if you choose to contribute to your company’s pension or provident fund, you will receive an immediate tax benefit.
 Your company will calculate your new (lower) tax payable each month and there is no need to submit a separate claim for a tax deduction from SARS.
 If you choose to contribute to an RA outside of your company’s pension or provident fund, your tax benefit is a little delayed because you will need to wait until the end of the tax year to submit your tax return.
 SARS will then have to process your return and you’ll have to wait for them to pay you back – but only if there is a benefit due to you.
 To mitigate this risk, be sure to check the details of any RA contributions are correctly disclosed in your tax return.

 The second point to consider is that RAs are a lot more flexible.
 When you choose an RA outside of your company, you can choose the amount of your debit order or lump sum (provided that you meet the minimums).
 Another benefit with the flexibility is that you can increase or decrease your debit order, choose when it goes off, and decide on the amount of your lump sum at any time.
+Whilst most modern RAs do not try to lock you into the investment in any way, be sure to check the terms and conditions of a RA investment carefully before you invest, to ensure you understand any minimums terms and exit penalties which may be in place, as it could erode your savings.
 If you choose your company’s pension or provident fund, you generally need to make the choice upfront and can only change it once a year.

-Lastly, since the trustees of a pension/provident fund negotiate on behalf of all its members, generally you can expect to pay a slightly cheaper fee for investment management than when you would when investing in your personal capacity in an RA.
+Lastly, since the trustees of a larger employer pension/provident fund can negotiate in bulk on behalf of all its members, you may pay a slightly cheaper fee for investment management than when you would when investing in your personal capacity in an RA.
 This small fee discount will compound over time.

 Which is better, monthly payments or a lump sum at the end of the tax year?

 You’ve probably heard reminders over the radio, read an article sent by a wealth management firm, or received an email from your employer reminding you to add money to your retirement fund before the end of the tax year.
-You may have panicked and frantically tried to sort out things – and even may have asked, ‘would it be easier to invest that money every month or a lump sum at the end of the tax year?’
+You may have panicked and frantically tried to sort out last minute contributions – and even may have asked, ‘wouldn’t it be easier to invest every month rather than at the end of the tax year?’
 It’s an important question and, while it’s easier to invest monthly, there are a few things you should consider.

-Committing to investing an additional amount monthly allows you to adjust your finances and get comfortable spending the additional money every month.
+Committing to investing an additional amount monthly allows you to adjust your finances and get comfortable living on less.
 Two things you should consider are affordability and time in the market.

 From an affordability perspective, do you have the budget to invest monthly?
 You may wonder if it will affect your salary or whether you can no longer do something fun with that money, but as shown in the examples above, it could push you into a new tax bracket that could reduce the amount of tax that you pay and increase your contributions to your retirement.
 An additional point to consider from an affordability perspective is that it’s always good practice to annually reassess your finances and take the opportunity to clean up some unnecessary expenses.
 This could free up additional money and help you contribute more to your retirement.

-So what’s the best option?
+So, what’s the best option?
 That depends on your lifestyle.
-But now that you have all the information, you can are able to better understand the consequence of your decision.
-If the options are still giving you sleepless nights, however, contact a wealth manager to help structure your portfolio.
+But now that you have all the information, you are able to better understand the consequence of your decision.
+If the options are still giving you sleepless nights, however, contact a financial adviser to help you manage your financial future.